 Insider Tip: Rent an RV trailer and be an RVer instead of a camper!

-As the tent was being whipped around by the winds we made the decision to just stuff it in the truck.
+As the tent was being violently whipped around by the winds, we made the decision to just stuff it in the truck.
 We closed the lid and headed to the dumpster.
 One of our new friends came running, thinking her son was still in the truck.
 Where she had placed him while helping us.
-But our other new friend had taken him back to her camper.
+But our other new friend had taken the son back to her camper.
 You wouldn’t believe how politely she asked us if we’d like her to take her son back.
 It was chaos, and not just for us.

 Surviving a storm on our first family camping trip

-Whew, the relief and laughter as we we headed home through the storm in the warm truck… But no photography stops.
+Whew, the relief and laughter as we we headed home through the storm in the warm truck… But no photography stops for me.